 Regularly, however, HIPAA requirements, best practices, state requirements, and ethical guidelines apply to telehealth just as they do to in-person sessions.
 You must continue to ensure confidentiality and protect client information.
 As such, if at all possible during the emergency period, we strongly recommend using HIPAA-compliant services.
 This includes obtaining a business associate agreement (BAA) from your telehealth vendor.
 Take time to carefully consider your choices to ensure the best possible long-term outcomes for you and your clients.

-Update TherapyNotes™ Telehealth is live!
-At just 24¢ per hour, you can securely and reliably meet clients remotely with a solution integrated directly with TherapyNotes™ and TherapyPortal™.
+Update TherapyNotes™ Telehealth is live, and it's completely free for one-on-one sessions!
+With TherapyNotes™ Telehealth, you can securely and reliably meet clients remotely with a solution integrated directly with TherapyNotes™ and TherapyPortal™.
 Practice Administrators can enable TherapyNotes™ Telehealth for all clinicians in your practice.
 Simply click the User Icon > Settings > Telehealth and select the Enable telehealth checkbox.
 Learn more about our telehealth solution.